ignacionelson/elementor-widgets-analyzer/INSTALLATION.md

 ## Method 1: Manual Upload

 1. **Download the Plugin**
-   - Download the `elementor-widgets-analyzer` folder
+   - Download the `widgets-analyzer-for-elementor` folder
    - Or copy the entire folder to your computer

 2. **Upload to WordPress**
-   - Upload the `elementor-widgets-analyzer` folder to `/wp-content/plugins/`
+   - Upload the `widgets-analyzer-for-elementor` folder to `/wp-content/plugins/`
-   - The path should be: `/wp-content/plugins/elementor-widgets-analyzer/`
+   - The path should be: `/wp-content/plugins/widgets-analyzer-for-elementor/`

 3. **Activate the Plugin**
    - Go to WordPress Admin → Plugins → Installed Plugins